OpenSourceEconomics/grmpy/docs/economics.rst

     & \textbf{Choice} & &  \\
     & & C & = \mu_C(Z) - V \\
     & & D & = I[C  > 0 ] \\
-    & & S & = E[Y_1 - Y_0 - C \mid \mathcal{I}] \\
+    & & S & = E[Y_1 - Y_0 \mid \mathcal{I}] \\
     & & & \\
     & \textbf{Observed Outcome} & &  \\
     & & Y & = D Y_1 + (1 - D) Y_0
     \end{align*}

 :math:`(Y_1, Y_0)` are objective outcomes associated with each potential treatment state :math:`D` and realized after the treatment decision. :math:`Y_1` refers to the outcome in the treated state and :math:`Y_0` in the untreated state. :math:`C` denotes the propensity for treatment participation.
-Any subjective benefits, e.g. job amenities, are included (as a negative contribution) in the subjective cost of treatment.
-Agents take up treatment :math:`D` if they expect the objective benefit to outweigh the subjective cost.
-In that case, their subjective evaluation, i.e. the expected surplus from participation :math:`S`, is positive.
+Any subjective benefits, e.g. job amenities, and costs, e.g. tuition costs, are included in the subjective propensity of treatment.
+Agents take up treatment :math:`D` if their propensity :math:`C` is positive.
 I denotes the agent’s information set at the time of the participation decision.
 The observed outcome :math:`Y` is determined in a switching-regime fashion (:cite:`Quandt1958`, :cite:`Quandt1972`).
 If agents take up treatment, then the observed outcome :math:`Y` corresponds to the outcome in the presence of treatment :math:`Y_1`.
 Otherwise, :math:`Y_0` is observed.
 The unobserved potential outcome is referred to as the counterfactual outcome.
 If costs are identically zero for all agents, there are no observed regressors, and :math:`(U_1, U_0) \sim N (0, \Sigma)`, then the generalized Roy model corresponds to the original
 Roy model (:cite:`Roy1951`).

 From the perspective of the econometrician, :math:`(X, Z)` are observable while :math:`(U_1, U_0, V)` are not. :math:`X` are the observed determinants of potential outcomes :math:`(Y_1, Y_0)`, and :math:`Z` are the observed determinants of the cost of treatment :math:`C`.
 Potential outcomes and cost are decomposed into their means :math:`(\mu_1(X), \mu_0(X), \mu_C(Z))` and their deviations from the mean :math:`(U_1, U_0, V)`. :math:`(X, Z)` might have common elements.
 Observables and unobservables jointly determine program participation :math:`D`.